 Depression results from a complex interaction of social, psychological, and biological factors.
 Environmental toxins, as well as physical or emotional trauma all contribute to the symptoms of depression either directly or indirectly.

 Neurotransmitters are the brain’s messengers.
 The surge in hormones during different cycles of life effects the levels of neurotransmitters, which in turn effect different parts of the brain and its functions.
 This is commonly seen in the teen years, in women during post-partum, and in especially stressful times during anyone’s life such as a change of or loss of employment, loss of a spouse, or during a household move.
+The COVID pandemic has also resulted in higher numbers of people experiencing depression.
+Isolation is a strong factor.
 The stress hormone cortisol depletes necessary enzymes in the body that help build serotonin, the king of neurotransmitters.
 It is also common for people to self-medicate with alcohol or drug use.

 There are ten neurotransmitters.
 Each one has a special function.
 Neurotransmitters that are in the brain are mostly made of amino acids.
 Amino acids are made from proteins, so eating protein foods will raise levels of neurotransmitters.
 Some good sources of protein are eggs, poultry (especially turkey), seafood, beans, and nuts.

 Sadly, those who take medication often get worse, which can lead a depressed person to more depression, and sometimes even to suicidal thoughts.
-The good news is that there are natural supplements that work better than medication, and they are safe.
+The good news is that there are natural supplements that can work better than medication.